Larryliu912/Vincent-2.0/README.md

 # Vincent-2.0
-It is a Nerual Network that can tranfer a picture to amazing Vicent Van goah's oil painting
+It is a Neural Network that can transfer a picture to amazing Vincent van Gogh's oil paintings.

 Here I try to implement the algorithm and neural network in the paper